aws/pg_tle/docs/01_install.md

 ## Enabling `pg_tle` in your PostgreSQL installation

 Once you have installed the `pg_tle` extension files into your PostgreSQL installation, you can start using `pg_tle` to install Trusted-Language Extensions.
-Before running `CREATE EXTENSION`, you will have to add `pgtle` to the `shared_preload_libraries` configuration parameter and restart PostgreSQL.
+Before running `CREATE EXTENSION`, you will have to add `pg_tle` to the `shared_preload_libraries` configuration parameter and restart PostgreSQL.
 There are a few methods to do this.
 Note that you **must** use Method #3 for Amazon RDS for PostgreSQL and Amazon Aurora PostgreSQL-compatible edition.

 ### Method #1: `ALTER SYSTEM`